Planning a trip to Ipoh, Malaysia? Worry not.

 2. Ipoh Street Art and Murals

 Everyone that travels to Malaysia knows that Penang is the city for graffiti, but we were surprised to find so many cool street art and murals in Ipoh as well.

-The amazing thing about Ipoh street arts and murals is that they are not just about anything.
+The amazing thing about Ipoh street art and murals is that they are not just about anything.
 Usually, they often depict the daily lives of the residents of Ipoh, offering glimpses of their lifestyle and history.

-The one mural you absolutely cannot miss is trishaw 3D mural.
-It is one of the most magical places for photography in Ipoh!
+Mural’s Art Lane is one of the most magical places for photography in Ipoh!